torb-no/homepage/content/projects/18-house-of-salmon/index.md

 +++
 title = "House of Salmon"
 slug = 'house-of-salmon'
-weight = 15
+weight = 18
-description = "Interactive installations to learn about salmon farming" featured = true
+description = "Interactive installations to learn about salmon farming." featured = true
 +++
 # House of Salmon